Seattle Work Injuries Attorney

 - Workplace violence

-Workers can suffer broken bones, traumatic brain injuries, burns, electrocutions, muscle sprains, spine injuries, and a range of other harms while on the job.
+Workers can suffer broken bones, traumatic brain injuries, burns, electrocutions, muscle sprains, spinal cord injuries, and a range of other harms while on the job.
 Others may never recover from their injuries, leaving behind devastated dependents.
 An injured worker’s outlets for financial recovery may not only include workers’ compensation.
 He or she may also have grounds for a personal injury lawsuit.

 Washington Workers’ Compensation Laws